 In general, germs and infections spread in many ways.
 However, the most prevalent way is through people with existing infections.
 Some other infections and illnesses that spread easily are the common cold and the seasonal flu.

-However, watching COVID-19 progress across the globe and through our country, states, and neighborhoods has reminded us just how fast germs can travel, spread, and infect others.
+Watching COVID-19 progress across the globe and through our country, states, neighborhoods and families reminded us just how fast germs can travel, spread, and infect others.

 The lesson to takeaway is that bacteria spreads very quickly and easily.